vzqz2186/traffic_accidents_analysis_project/README.md

 _Chart placeholder 2_

 The complete data set contains data that dates back to 2015.
 For this point, previous years were also analysed.
 Chart 1 displays the distribution of accidents and injuries for different years.
 As expected, **the amount of accidents per year dramatically decreases for 2020 and 2021**, the years of the COVID-19 pandemic.
-As for 2021 by itself, to be continued...
+Also, with the exception of 2021, **around 37% of all accidents involve injury**.
+Looking at Chart 2 it is noticeable that as 2021 progresses, injuries become more common. **Over 50% of the traffic accidents in Nashville metro involved some sort of injury in the second half of the year.
+Bumping up its injury average to 46%**

+**Citations:**

+* Quote dataset
+* Quote image of police precincts